collective/collective.plonetruegallery/README.txt

 Installing all
 ~~~~~~~~~~~~~~~~~~~~~~

-If you want to install all all avalable galleries, you could add
+If you want to install all avalable galleries, you could add

 collective.ptg.allnewest

-to buildout's egg section
+to buildout's egg section.
+This will also install some galleries that are "under development".